 All schools partnered with other schools, big, small, in other regions.
 This allowed the moderation event to occur.
 Assessments were swopped and marked by other schools, with in-depth discussions, mostly during in-service days.

 Following this consideration of the evidence, the predicted results have been gathered.
-Senior management have considered each pupils performance over the last 3 years to see if any variances have been highlighted.
-If so, the assessment work is rechecked.
+Senior management have considered each subjects performance over the last 3 years to see if any variances have been highlighted.
+If so, the assessment work is rechecked – and teachers check individual evidence and justify the grade given

 Each child's grade is then explained to Highland Councils Education Dept, next week.
-The SQA will be entering the results on their website on 25/06/2021.
+David Humphris and Joan Nelson will be entering the results on the SQA website on 25/06/2021.
 Certificates to be issued in August.

-Assessment results are known by pupils but not the predicted grade.
+At this stage assessment results are known by pupils but not the predicted grade.

-The Certificate and letter from the school will be sent out next Tues/Wed, allowing pupils time to talk to teachers before the end of term.
+Aertificate containing the predicted grades and a letter from the school will be sent out next Tues/Wed, allowing pupils time to talk to teachers before the end of term.

 An appeal system will be in place from 04/08/2021.
 Grades can obviously go up or down.